postmanlabs/labs-docs/src/pages/docs/developer/intro-api.md

 ---

-The [Postman API](https://docs.api.getpostman.com/) endpoints to help you integrate Postman within your development toolchain.
+The [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/documentation/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a) endpoints to help you integrate Postman within your development toolchain.

 You can add new collections, update existing collections, update environments, and add and run monitors directly through the API.
 This enables you to programmatically access data stored in your Postman account.

-You can get started with the API via the **Run in Postman** button at the top of the [Postman API documentation](https://docs.api.getpostman.com/) and use the Postman app to send requests.
+You can get started by forking the collection.
+For more details regarding the __Forking__ navigate to the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/documentation/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a)

 You will need an [API key](#generating-a-postman-api-key) to access the Postman API.